awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ClusterSettings`  <a name="cfn-ecs-cluster-clustersettings"></a>
-The setting to use when creating a cluster\.
-This parameter is used to use CloudWatch Container Insights for a cluster\.
-If this value is specified, it will override the `containerInsights` value set with [PutAccountSetting](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PutAccountSetting.html) or [PutAccountSettingDefault](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PutAccountSettingDefault.html)\.
+The settings to use when creating a cluster\.
+This parameter is used to turn on CloudWatch Container Insights for a cluster\.
 *Required*: No
 *Type*: [List](aws-properties-ecs-cluster-clustersettings.md) of [ClusterSettings](aws-properties-ecs-cluster-clustersettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)